-Starting from scratch with your lawn?
-Then you’ll need to know how to lay turf if you’re looking for the quickest and most straightforward way to grow an expanse of healthy green grass in your garden.
+Starting from scratch with a lawn?
+You'll need to know how to lay turf – it's the quickest and most straightforward way to grow an expanse of healthy green grass in your garden.

 Here's what you’ll need to complete your project: